appculture/RichNotificationAttachmentProblem/README.md

 # Rich Push Attachment Problem using UNNotificationServiceExtension
 **Problem in notification service extension when we modify the content adding an attchment to it.**

-> Before we decided to contact Apple, we tried everything that came into our minds, but unfortunately without success.
+> Before we decided to publish this project, we tried everything that came into our minds, but unfortunately without success.

 ## References
 We also participated in Apple's [forum](https://forums.developer.apple.com/message/193994) where people also complained about this issue.